Fernando-Prieto/HTML5/topic3/option A (hope better than B)/README.txt

-Changes on movie.js and downloadableMovie.js
+Different from 'B' in movie.js and downloadableMovie.js